 Roll Clothing to Save Dresser Space

-Save space in your dresser drawers by rolling your clothing.
+Save space in your dresser drawers by rolling your clothing, also known as file folding.
 This unique folding technique allows you to store twice as many shirts and pants in a single drawer, and it can even prevent awkward wrinkles!

 Assemble a Shower Caddy